 Like your favorite pair of running shoes, insoles don't last forever.
 Over time, the materials that provide cushioning and support will start to break down.
 You might notice that your feet feel a bit more tired at the end of the day, or you may see visible signs of wear, like flattened cushioning or cracks in the material.
 A good rule of thumb is to replace your orthotics every 6 to 12 months, depending on your activity level and how often you wear them.
 Staying on top of this ensures you’re always getting the consistent support your feet need.

-Tips for Getting the Most Relief
+Simple Tips for Maximum Pain Relief

 To get the best results, consistency is everything.
 Wear your insoles regularly, especially during activities that typically cause you pain.
 It can take several weeks of consistent use for your feet to fully adapt and for you to experience significant relief.
 It’s also crucial to make sure you have the right insole for your foot type.
 Using a tool like the Aetrex Orthotic Finder can help you identify your arch type and select the perfect match.
 The right insole provides targeted support where you need it most, which Aetrex helps to alleviate the strain that contributes to conditions like plantar fasciitis.